jps28PCT/PCTspice/README.md

 # PCTspice
-DC circuit analysis program in Python.
-Uses SymPy module to return nodal voltages and device currents from input branches.
+PCTspice is a DC circuit solver written in Python.
+Using a command-line interface, users can input circuit branches containing start node, componenet, and end node, and can return nodal and component voltages and component currents.